TadLeonard/husl-numpy/README.md

 ## Features

 1. Fast conversion to RGB from HUSL and vice versa.
-Convert a 1080p image to HUSL in less than a second.
+Convert a 1080p image to HUSL at 24 FPS!
-2. Seamless performance improvements with `NumExpr`, `Cython`, and `OpenMP` (whichever's available).
+2. Seamless performance improvements with `C+OpenMP`, `NumExpr`, or `Cython`.
 3. Flexible `numpy` arrays as inputs and outputs.
 Plays nicely with `OpenCV`, `MoviePy`, etc.

 ## Installation